SamotsvetyForecasting/optimal-scoring/3-amplify-bayesian/amplify-bayesian.md

 ## Incentive issues for forecasters

-One more problem which might arise from the system of incentives which we have just described might be that forecasters simply spam the trusted authority with a large number of claims and sources, and wait for the trusted authority to filter them.
-This could be fixed by requiring inputs to be well-formed and well-written, or that we might not accept inputs which move the trusted authority by too small an amount, i.e., by rejecting inputs which are too "lazy".
+Forecasters simply spam the trusted authority with a large number of claims and sources, and wait for the trusted authority to filter them.
+This could be fixed by requiring inputs to be well-formed and well-written, or by not accepting inputs which move the trusted authority by too small an amount, i.e., by rejecting inputs which are too "lazy".
 One could also make forecasters pay a small price for suggesting inputs, or only give forecasters a chance to give a finite number of inputs, which would also incentivize well-formed and well-structured inputs.

-Another problem that might arise is that forecasters will be incentivized to exaggerate the weight of the evidence they are presenting, to get more reward from the central authority.
+Forecasters might also be incentivized to exaggerate the weight of the evidence they are presenting, to get more reward from the central authority.

-But there is another potential twist which might alleviate both of these problems, in addition to leading to further efficiency gains: Have forecasters also try to predict how much the trusted authority will be moved by every argument they bring\footnote{Note that this would require fixing the ordering of each new argument/piece of evidence}, and be rewarded for being accurate in that assessment in addition to being rewarded for bringing in new evidence.
+There is, however, a twist which might alleviate both of these problems, in addition to leading to further efficiency gains: Have forecasters also try to predict how much the trusted authority will be moved by every argument they bring\footnote{Note that this would require fixing the ordering of each new argument/piece of evidence}, and be rewarded for being accurate in that assessment in addition to being rewarded for bringing in new evidence.
 This may also incentivize forecasters to bring up any counter-evidence to exaggreated claims, and forecasters who consistently overexaggerate their claims could be penalized.

 For instance, one forecaster might bring up the piece of evidence we mentioned above: